cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 ## Specify User Commands

-<span id="src-8363023_indexterm-F5D4B3F040FCB8AC544D2BDD06B85029">You
-can specify additional </span>user commands in the `interfaces` file.
+You can specify additional user commands in the `interfaces` file.
 As shown in the example below, the interface stanzas in `/etc/network/interfaces` can have a command that runs at pre-up, up, post-up, pre-down, down, and post-down: